-The ability to take screenshots on your iPhone or iPad is a handy one for any professional who writes tutorials, creates documentation or designs mobile websites, but there are several ways to create a shortcut, both hands-on and hands-free.
-After you create a shortcut, you can crop it, mark it up, save it and share it.
+The ability to take screenshots on your iPhone or iPad is a handy one for any professional who writes tutorials, creates documentation or designs mobile websites, but there are several ways to create a screenshot, both hands-on and hands-free.
+After you create a screenshot, you can crop it, mark it up, save it and share it.
 Here’s how to take a screenshot and edit or share it afterwards.

 What you’ll need to create and edit screenshots